Mark E. Walker: Hand v. Scott

 In January 2018, Walker ruled against Florida and ordered Florida governor Rick Scott to restore the voting rights of felons after their release from prison.

 League of Women Voters v.
 Detzner

 In July 2018, Walker invalidated as unconstitutional Florida's total prohibition on early voting sites on college and university campuses.
 Walker determined the prohibition violated the First, Fourteenth, and Twenty-Sixth Amendments and the law revealed a "stark pattern of discrimination" against younger voters.
 Consequently, in the 2018 midterms, nearly 60,000 people voted at the on-campus early voting locations.

 Keohane v.
 Jones, et al.

-Walker ordered the Florida Department of Corrections to continue providing a transgender woman prisoner with hormone treatment and ordered them to provide her with women's undergarments and grooming products.
+Walker ordered the Florida Department of Corrections to continue providing a transgender woman prisoner with hormone treatment and ordered them to provide the prisoner with women's undergarments and grooming products.
 The prisoner was diagnosed with gender dysphoria but has been housed in a male-only correctional facility.
 Walker's ruling was ultimately reversed by the Eleventh Circuit Court of Appeals.